 Netsh Port Proxies

-Netsh is a Windows tool that can be used to redirect network traffic from one address and port to another address and port.
-Netsh port proxies allow administrators to configure port forwarding, which is useful for bypassing firewalls or other network restrictions.
+Netsh is a Windows tool for redirecting network traffic from one address and port to another address and port.
+Netsh port proxies allow administrators to configure port forwarding, which is helpful for bypassing firewalls or other network restrictions.

-Netsh port proxies can also be used to create a secure connection between two systems by encrypting the traffic between them.
+Netsh port proxies can also create a secure connection between two systems by encrypting the traffic between them.
 The following command can be used to forward incoming traffic from port 8080 on System A to port 80 on System B using netsh:

 netsh interface portproxy add v4tov4 listenport=8080 listenaddress=0.0.0.0 connectport=80 connectaddress=System_B_IP